AdobeDocs/target.es-ES/help/c-intro/how-target-works.md

 >[!IMPORTANT]
 >
 >[!DNL Adobe Target] actualmente no tiene una red Edge en China y el rendimiento del usuario final se seguirá limitando para [!DNL Target] los clientes de China.
-Debido al gran servidor de seguridad y a la falta de nodos de Edge dentro del país, las experiencias de los sitios con [!DNL Target] implementado serán lentas para procesar y las cargas de páginas se verán afectadas.
-Asimismo, la [!DNL Target] interfaz de usuario también puede experimentar latencia.
+Because of the Great Firewall and the lack of Edge nodes within the country, the experiences of sites with [!DNL Target] deployed will be slow to render and page loads will be affected.
+Also, the [!DNL Target] user interface might also experience latency.

 ## Experiencia del usuario protegida {#concept_40A5E781D90A41E4955F80EA9E5F8F96}